-At the time of sorting, student mail is placed in each student's assigned mailbox.
 Packages are received from UPS, FedEx Ground, FedEx Express, DHL and private delivery companies.
 Brevard College does not sort through recently received packages to verify a delivery for an individual.
-Notification slips are placed in individual mailboxes when the package has been processed.
+Notifications may be provided when a package has been processed.